Series / Special Unit 2

 - Boxed Crook: Carl works for SU2 because he is a thief and a bad one.

 - By-the-Book Cop: Kate was this in muggle police and contrasts Nick, who has more experience in SU2.
-In a inversion of the usual, she's Ensign Newbie and gradually becomes more like him as time passed.
+In a inversion of the usual, she's Ensign Newbie and gradually becomes more like him as time passes.

 - Crouching Moron, Hidden Badass: Carl killed a dragon once.
 It was more by accident than on purpose, but still considered an impressive feat. note

 - Cowboy Cop: Nick has little regard for rules.
-Not that there are that many regarding links but still he doesn't care about them.
+Not that there are that many regarding Links, but still he doesn't care about them.

-- Da Chief: Captain Page is the head of SU2, which is a sub-division of the Chicago police department.
+- Da Chief: Captain Page is the head of SU2, which is a sub-division of the Chicago Police Department.

-- Didn't See That Coming: Nick was able to capture the Chameleon the first time around because an early snow storm threw off its hibernation cycle.
+- Didn't See That Coming: Nick was able to capture the Chameleon the first time around because an early snowstorm threw off its hibernation cycle.

-- The Face: Carl is the SU2 liason to the link underworld.
-He's not personable or friendly to say the least but he has useful connections and considering other links want nothing to do with SU2 he's a step up.
+- The Face: Carl is the SU2 liason to the Link underworld.
+He's not personable or friendly to say the least, but he has useful connections and considering other Links want nothing to do with SU2, he's a step-up.

-- From Bad to Worse: In "The Skin," the new Chameleon successfully frees the original—meaning two vicious killers are out there.
+- From Bad to Worse: In "The Skin," the new Chameleon successfully frees the original, meaning two vicious killers are out there.
 Worse, the new one is female and intends to breed.